 - Close all the exterior doors and windows.

 - Go through your home, and crack each interior door one at a time.

 If your doors are moving, get your ducts checked as you may have some air pressure problems.

 Why This Matters

 A poorly functioning duct system, in the end, is costing you a bundle of cash.
-Imagine 20 to 30 percent of the air your HVAC produces ending up in either your attic or basement.
+Imagine 20-30% of the air your HVAC produces ending up in either your attic or basement.
 This is what happens when you have a hole in your ductwork.
 You may have the coolest attic in the neighborhood, but no one wants to pay for that.